Part VI

 1. Serving (I do, for You)

-- Offer your energy to fill another’s cup.
+- Offer your energy to support another.

 - Watch for martyrdom when you’re depleted—giving to be liked rather than to serve.